No? Well, don’t blame your memory: you’re not alone.

 ‘Like smartphones and tablets most new Chromebooks come ‘as is”

 As Chromebooks become thinner and lighter so do the parts inside.
 This design-led trade-off reduces upgrade potential.
-Devices that were once made with off-the-shelf socketable components are now custom designed and engineered purposefully.
+Devices that were once made with off-the-shelf socketable components are now custom designed and soldered to save space.

-Batteries are now built-in, RAM and SSD modules soldered to the motherboard, and the cases holding everything together often difficult to get in to.
+Batteries are built-in, RAM and SSD modules soldered to the motherboard, and the cases which hold everything together designed as “unibody” and difficult to open.

 It’s not totally impossible to replace parts, of course.
 But you’ll need to be skilled with a soldering iron to be able to try — and remember that tampering with a device may void any warranty left on it or brick it entirely.